Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

 ‘Wait!
 He’s been through a lot, I don’t think a cold shower is what he needs.’

-He’s crazy.
-He must be… But the cold shower thing seems to work, as Don starts shivering and wailing.
+The cold shower thing seems to work.
+Don comes to his senses, shivering and wailing.

 Derek drags his dad out of the shower and props him against the wall.

 Don squints at him.
-‘Derek?’
+‘Teddy?
+Derek?’
 A faint smile draws the corners of his mouth upward.
-‘I knew you would come, son…’ He grabs Derek’s arm and looks suspiciously around him, ‘But I have to warn you, there’s been an accident and there are dangerous people and… and…’ He yawns and leans his head against the wall.
-‘I’ll just take a little nap…’
+‘I knew you would come, son…’ Suddenly his eyes pop wide open.
+Grabbing Derek’s arm he looks suspiciously around him, ‘But I have to warn you, there’s been an accident and there are dangerous people and… and…’ He yawns leaning his head against the wall.
+‘I’m so tired…’

-‘Shht dad, everything will be all right.’
+‘Shht, dad, everything will be all right.’

-Cade has finished showering and is checking his wounds.
+‘He can have mine too,’ Cade has finished showering and is checking his wounds.
 ‘He’ll be ready to go in a couple of hours.
 We’ll stay here and rest until he wakes up.’

 Derek nods, ‘That looks ugly…’